Directed by Russell Mulcahy

 In between the big stuff, Mulcahy spends his time luxuriating in a richly-built 1930s world, more in debt to the idea of the era, mediated through movies (and, yes, serials), than anything like the real decade, though nonetheless with more of a footing in reality than its immediate antecedents.
 (Batman's Gotham feels like a dream of The City; The Shadow feels like a dream of New York City.)
 The Shadow was stacked with indispensable collaborators, from Batman's own costume designer Bob Ringwood to production designer Joe Nemec, a Cameron veteran spreading his wings now to create a whole Art Deco world, to the great cinematographer Stephen Burum.
 It's through Burum that Mulcahy gets to play with all manner of expressionistic shadows, particularly in some adorably hoary uses of unmotivated darkness and keylighting as a shorthand for Cranston's powers, though the most impressive tool Burum deploys is some very precise eyelighting that puts fire into the reddish-black contacts Baldwin and Lone wear when they're throwing those powers around, but also lingers even in the "quiet" scenes, and even in otherwise pitch black shots, frequently reminding you of the Shadow's latent ferocity whether Baldwin can be bothered to or not.
 Probably the most indispensable of all, however, is composer Jerry Goldsmith, because I can't imagine a bad movie with a score this good.

 When your freshest comparison is Danny Elfman cobbling together his Tracy score out of first drafts for his Batman score, Goldsmith's Shadow score will knock your fucking socks off.
 Somehow resisting the temptation to do much orientalism (he makes productive feints in that direction), Goldman also resists the urge to ape Elfman and Batman too much, leaning instead on his own idiosyncrasies, with a remarkably evocative "Shadow" theme that is at turns soaringly Romantic and creepily mysterious, a meld of orchestral and electronic sounds, while Shiwan is followed by woodwind howls in recognition of the chaos he serves.
-Goldsmith's score is the score to the spiritually urgent Shadow that Koepp actually wrote, and the film's ability to transcend its own indifference to the deeper currents within it is entirely down to Goldsmith's contribution.
+Goldsmith's score is the score to the dark, cool, even spiritually urgent Shadow that Koepp actually wrote, and the film's ability to transcend its own indifference to the deeper currents within it is entirely down to Goldsmith's contribution.
 (An original big band piece, "Some Kind of Mystery," also makes its way into the soundtrack, though it's forgettable and only helps set a 30s mood.
 On the other hand, it doesn't hurt my estimation of The Shadow one bit that the film also stays true to the 90s by splashing a wholly incongruous pop song over the credits—I wish movies still did that!—and that this "original" song is a full-on, ten-outta-ten Jim Steinman banger, "Original Sin."
 In truth a cover of a song he first did for his unsuccessful venture with Pandora's Box in the 80s—Meat Loaf would inevitably do his version later—I think it's uncontroversial to say that the Taylor Dayne version here is the best of the three.)

 What this means, and I'll be the first to admit it, is that The Shadow is a film best appreciated after you've already broken it down into its individual elements—the cool ideas, the great craft—rather than taken as any fully coherent whole.
 Even so, I've always liked The Shadow, and I like it more now than I did then, especially now that "superheroes in an artful recreation of their original context" is so much more of a novelty than it was in 1994.
 It's an absurdly easy watch even with the weaknesses I didn't talk about: everyone will tell you, and everyone is right, that it's a little light on action (up to and including a penultimate "battle" where henchman literally just vanish, like Mulcahy forgot they were there).
 But it does so much so well, in a tidy 108 minute runtime, with so much propulsive enthusiasm behind it—and whatever else you can say about them, none of the movies obscured by the shadow of the bat ever lacked enthusiasm—that I will never think of it as anything less than a minor but underrated classic.